Light therapy and antidepressants help people who get depressed during the winter.

 It's also possible that other parts of the brain and body are involved in biological timekeeping, so even if the suprachiasmatic nucleus and related structures get in sync with winter, they're overruled, so people remain out of phase.

 Studies of light therapy for SAD go back to the 1980s, but many have been small, short, or flawed in significant ways.
 Researchers conducting a meta-analysis found only 20 studies of the 64 published met their standards.
-Still, we can safely say that light therapy does help some people with SAD.
+Even careful investigators run up against the problem of what to use as a placebo.
+Still, there's enough wheat amid the chaff to safely say that light therapy does help some people with SAD.
 Most studies have found it to be more effective first thing in the morning than later in the day.